-Make sure that the reverse gate goes down to its stopper position when the shift lever is pulled up.
+Make sure that the reverse gate goes down completely when the shift lever is pulled up.

-Also, make sure that the reverse gate goes up to its stopper position when shift lever is pushed down.
+Also, make sure that the reverse gate goes up completely when the shift lever is pushed down.

 - Make sure that the throttle is completely released and that the engine is at idle before shifting into reverse. - Do not use the reverse function to slow down or stop the watercraft as it could cause you to lose control, be ejected, or impact the handlebars. - Use reverse for slow-speed maneuvering only. - Make sure that there are no obstacles or people behind you before shifting into reverse. - Do not touch the reverse gate while the shift lever is being operated, otherwise you could be pinched.